a-tarasyuk/create-rx-app/README.md

 Usage: create-rx-app <project-directory> [options]

 Options:
-  -J, --javascript    generate project in JavaScript -Y, --yarn          use yarn as package manager
-  -S  --skip-install  do not automatically install dependencies -h, --help          output usage information
+  --javascript    generate project in JavaScript --yarn          use yarn as package manager --skip-install  do not automatically install dependencies --skip-jest     do not automatically add Jest configuration -h, --help      output usage information
 ```

 ## Creating an App